EvaisaDev/EternalJukebox/README.md

 First you need to open the Terminal or Command Prompt.
 Then make sure its running in the folder that your EternalJukebox.jar is in, once again to do this use the `cd` command.
-Then execute the jar with `java -jar EternalJukebox.jar` or `sudo java -jar EternalJukebox.jar` on linux.
+Then execute the jar with `java -jar EternalJukebox.jar`

 If everything went right it should say `Listening at http://0.0.0.0:11037`